ASFHyP3/hyp3-docs/docs/plugins.md

 * what options do I want to provide to users?
 * what's the *minimal* set information I need to gather from users?
   * is this information easily input by users?
   * is this information serializable?
-For example, can the information be written in a json file?
+For example, can the information be written in a JSON file?
   * could I define this information more simply?

 Once a MWE is developed and an interface is defined, you can use our